 We are up early for a remarkable game drive in the iconic Serengeti National Park, taking in the endless grasslands dotted with rocky outcrops and acacia trees.
 The Serengeti Park is also famous for the Great Migration, or Wildebeest Migration, that takes place between Serengeti and Masai Mara in Kenya, each year.

 During the annual migration millions of wildebeest, gazelles and zebras cross the plains and rivers in search of fresh grazing, attracting a host of predators along the way.
 The Big Five of Africa - elephant, rhino, buffalo, lion and leopard - are frequently sighted year-round so keep your eyes open!

 After our game drive we head back across the savannahs and skirt the rim of the Ngorongoro Crater, returning to Arusha.
-We overnight at the Meserani campsite again, catching up with travel companions who stayed behind and sharing tales of our safari adventures in the world-famous Serengeti and Ngorongoro Crater.
+We overnight at the Meserani campsite again, sharing tales of our safari adventures in the world-famous Serengeti and Ngorongoro Crater.

 Today this Victoria Falls to Zanzibar & Kenya Family Camping Safari heads to the capital of Kenya - Nairobi.
 Reaching the city our memorable African adventure comes to a close.

 After the safari, the remainder of the day is free for you to explore bustling Nairobi, which has plenty to offer visitors.